 GET MY FREE 20 PAGE PULL-UP PROGRAM PREVIEW EBOOK HERE

-As many of you know, in the near future, I will be releasing an extremely comprehensive pull-up program.
+As many of you know, on October 24th, I will be releasing an extremely comprehensive pull-up program.
 My program, which I have been working on for many months, is divided into four phases, plus a fifth bonus phase.
 As the pull-up is essentially a full-body exercise that demands a high degree of technical proficiency, I will progressively and systematically help you strengthen your entire body, and develop the requisite levels of technique and controlled mobility, so you will be able to dominate your pull-ups.

 My pull-up program will help you solve many problems that are preventing you from excelling at, or being able to perform pull-ups in the first place.
 Whether it is being able to do your first pull-up ever, increasing your overall number of reps, or being able to perform more challenging and cool variations, my program covers it all!